GDPR COMPLIANCE

 Ch 4/Article 33 / Para 1

-In the case of a personal data breach, the controller shall not later than 72 hours notify the supervisory authority
+In the case of a personal data breach, the controller shall notify the supervisory authority no later than 72 hours after becoming aware of it

 Monitor Activity on Secured Systems